-Total Marks 60 + 40 = 100 Number of Lectures 48 lectures of 50 minutes each (2400 minutes)
+Total Marks 60 + 40 = 100

+Number of Lectures 48 lectures of 50 minutes each (2400 minutes)

+Course Outcome/s:

 - 1. To understand the sociological & psychological perspective of consumer behaviour. - 2.
 To introduce students to the complexities of consumer behaviour, its importance in marketing & advertising. - 3.
 To sensitize students to the changing trends in consumer behaviour.